 A sales rep at a medical equipment company recently told me he lost a deal for an MRI machine, not to another MRI competitor, but to a “parking lot.”
 I’ll explain.

-That ups the ante for your proposals quite a bit, and it means you need to make a business case that’s even better at creating urgency and demonstrating impact—two areas in which many salespeople struggle today.
+That ups the ante for your proposals quite a bit, and it means you need to build a business case to gain executive buy-in that’s even better at creating urgency and demonstrating impact—two areas in which many salespeople struggle today.

 In part one of a two-part series with the Journal of Sales Transformation, I looked at where business proposals are falling short and failing to create the urgency needed to answer the following question c-level executives are asking: Why should I buy now?

 This follow-up piece looks at the research simulation Corporate Visions conducted with a professor at the Warwick Business School to determine the most effective message for the “why now” moment—when you need to make an impact on buyers who might not care how your products and services work, but want to know how you can help them drive business value.